 Rehearse better behaviour

 It’s not enough for someone to recognise that something needs to be done; students must be given the appropriate tools to change their behaviour.
-This may involve role-playing to evoke empathy as well as general assertiveness training.
+This may involve role-playing to evoke empathy and general assertiveness training.
 Psychologists have shown that a carefree attitude on the victim’s part is more likely to stop bullying.
 Conversely, an attitude of helplessness or even retaliation is more likely to fuel the flames.

 What are the potential causes of bullying?